rlankfo/tyk-kubernetes/README.md

 # Tyk + Kubernetes integration

 This guide will walk you through a Kubernetes-based Tyk setup.
 It also covers the required steps to configure and use a Redis cluster and a MongoDB instance.
+This fork remove use of Google Cloud persistent disks and uses directory volumes instead for local deployment/testing.
+Instructions for Tyk Identity Broker have also been added.

-# Requirements
+# TODO:

-- A fresh Google Cloud Platform project and credentials, see the ["Creating a project via the Cloud Platform Console" section](https://cloud.google.com/resource-manager/docs/creating-project).
-- The Google Cloud Platform CLI tool, download [here](https://cloud.google.com/sdk/).
+Keycloak setup

 # Getting Started